DVD Review – The Gambler

 For my money, Rounders is the best modern gambling movie.
 The cast by itself is a home run and could have supported any plot thrown its way: Matt Damon, Edward Norton, John Malkovich, John Turturro, Martin Landau.
 With how cool this film is, you can see why some people might be inspired to learn how to play Big Two, one of the popular fun casino games on a surge at the moment.
 That said, the plot can’t be ignored; a high stakes poker thriller filled with savants & idiots, cool guys & total basket cases.
 It’s a film that came at a perfect time, packed a punch, was clever to the core, and had the actors to pull off whatever was asked of them.
 The Gambler is a movie that attempted to fill the shoes of those that had come before, trying desperately to be an awesome adventure, a dark introspection, a desert drama, a casino throwback.
 And while it didn’t fail miserably in any one category, it fell short of each goal, becoming good at pieces of everything but great at nothing.

 Jim Bennett is screwed up.
-He teaches English at a local college, but hates his job.
+He teaches English at a local college but hates his job.
 He’s a failed writer, a mediocre talent, and can’t keep his personal shortcomings from affecting his classroom.
 He’s brutally honest, pushes his students, reminds them daily that they will never be famous, and can barely get his shit together long enough to pretend that he’s interested in their futures.
 On top of all that, Jim comes from a wealthy family that he’s alienated, with his mother only good enough for him to borrow money from and a big shot grandfather who just passed away.
-And, oh yeah, Bennett is a compulsive gambler, a frequenter of illegal, underground casinos, and a man who’s so far in debt that his body is about to pay the check his talent couldn’t cash.
-Things are going worse than usual for our main character, and it’s not about to get better.
+And, oh yeah, Bennett is a compulsive gambler, a frequenter of illegal, underground casinos, and a man who’s in a lot of debt.
+This is the case for most gamblers in reality, they start off wealthy and begin to lose money fast.
+Gambling is an addiction that causes many people to lose money, leaving them with very little.
+Many gamblers often have to take loans out to cover their expenses but are usually unable to pay them back.
+When this happens, it is a sign that gamblers are in real debt and do need to find financial support to try and manage this debt.
+Luckily, there are companies that offer credit counseling to try and help these people become debt-free eventually.
+Many people could benefit from these companies, so it’s worth contacting them to reduce some debt.

 Two groups of bad company want money from Jim.
 Well, money or his mangled corpse, either one.
 First, a group of Korean mafia led by the powerful Mister Lee.
 He owes them 200,000 thousand and has no idea how he’s going to get that kind of money.
 Second, Neville Baraka, a cool cat who likes to loan money and then leave you tied to a chair when you can’t pay it back.
 Between the two groups, Jim is in way over his head and must turn to a third party to cover his debts.
 This would be the almighty Frank, a man whose cold-hearted wisdom is only equaled by his enormous appetite for leverage.
 Add in a few other players to the game (a college basketball player looking for guidance, a tennis pro about to become a star, a beautiful English major with real talent) and you have a cast of characters about to put it all on the line, hoping less for a payout and more for survival.